 Hogar Sí’s mission is to eradicate homelessness.
 Their work is motivated by the belief that all members of Spanish society have a right to housing and to healthcare.
 The underlying objective of Hogar Sí’s work is to facilitate innovative and easily replicable solutions to homelessness.
 Their programmes offer a comprehensive and collective response to homelessness.
 These solutions are designed to be adopted by government, thus ensuring that homeless people have access to their basic rights.

-During the first months of the Covid-19 pandemic, support from the Scheinberg Relief Fund has enabled Hogar Sí to increase the number of healthcare and cleaning staff at their two residential healthcare centres, purchase essential PPE and 500 rapid anti-body COVID-19 tests to protect the health of both staff and beneficiaries.
+During the first months of the Covid-19 pandemic, support from the Scheinberg Relief Fund enabled Hogar Sí to employ additional healthcare and cleaning staff at their two residential healthcare centres in Madrid, purchase essential PPE and 500 rapid anti-body COVID-19 tests to protect the health of both staff and beneficiaries.

-Hogar Sí are convinced that without the financial support from the SRF they would have found it impossible to adequately protect their residents and are certain that they would not have been able to prevent the spread of the virus within their centres.
-Thanks to the additional staff and resources to date they have only had one confirmed case of COVID-19 amongst all their residents and healthcare workers during the first wave of the pandemic.
+Hogar Sí is convinced that without the support from the SRF they would have found it impossible to adequately protect their residents and are certain that they would not have been able to prevent the spread of the virus within their centres.
+Thanks to the additional staff and resources, they only had one confirmed case of COVID-19 amongst all their residents and healthcare workers during the first wave of the pandemic.

 The SRF also provided food support through monthly food vouchers for 6 months for 59 beneficiaries of Hogar Si’s Housing First and Housing Led programmes who lost their jobs and income because of the pandemic.